 How do I get answers to questions not answered here?

 If you have a question not answered on this page, please email firstname.lastname@example.org and include your question in the subject line.
 Thanks!

 Registration links will be posted beneath each class description 2-4 weeks before each class begins.
 Registration is only complete when you have completed payment for the class.
-When a class meets its minimum participation requirements, you will receive a Venmo request or a text with payment instructions.
-Registration closes when the class is full (number varies by class) or the day before the first class (whatever comes first).
+Registration closes when the class is full (number varies by class) or once the rehearsal for the performance is well underway - whichever comes first.